kartikperisetla/kartikperisetla.github.io/_posts/2020-07-25-leveraging-passage-retrieval-generative-models-qna.markdown

 <p align="justify">
 As we have seen in emerging trend that when we have a reader model that detects the span in passage as answer - it is not possible to apply the reader model to all the passages in system - as it will be super expensive computationally.
 Thus, any open-domain Question-Answering sysmtem needs to include an efficient retriever component that can select a small set of relevant passages which can be fed to the reader model.
 <br/>
-Authors considered two approaches here: BM25 and Dense Passage Retrieval (Karpukhin et al. 2020).
+Authors considered two approaches here: BM25 and Dense Passage Retrieval (<a href="https://arxiv.org/abs/2004.04906">Karpukhin et al. 2020</a>).
 <dl>
 <dt><b>BM25</b></dt>
 <dd> Passages are represented as bag of words and ranking function is based on term and inverse document frequences.
 Default implementation from Apache Lucene was used for this.